Pushpendra9350/Pushpendra9350/README.md

 # Hi 👋, I’m Pushpendra Kumar
 ### Upcoming Data Scientist
-- 👀 I’m interested in the field of **Machine Learning** and **Deep Learning**
+- 👀 I’m interested and also currently learning **Machine Learning** and **Deep Learning**
-- 🌱 I’m currently learning  **machine learning and Deep Learning**
-- 🕸 My website For Data Science community: https://indeepdata.com
+- 🕸 My website For Data Science community go and check this out: https://indeepdata.com
 - 📫 How to reach me: **E-mail:** pushpendra9350@gmail.com

 ### Connect with me on LinkedIn